Aref-Shahbakhsh/Comprehensive-Guide-to-Probability-Distributions/README.md

 # 📊 Comprehensive Guide to Probability Distributions

 A complete reference guide to major probability distributions including explanations, real-world applications, expectation, variance, characteristic functions, and worked examples.
+"A quick summary is provided below.
+See the PDF for a complete version."

 ## 📑 Contents